seed-labs/seed-emulator/examples/06-mini-internet/README.md

 ebgp.addPrivatePeering(100, 4, 15169, PeerRelationship.Provider)
 ```

 Note that the session with the real-world AS, AS11872, is set to `PeerRelationship.Unfiltered`.
-This is because the prefixes imported from the real world is only a route; they are not `Network` objects in the simulation.
+This is because the prefixes imported from the real world is only a route; they are not `Network` objects in the emulation.
 The way the BGP layer generates route filter is by collecting the `Network` objects in each AS, so it won't see the real-world prefixes, and thus we need to make the session unfiltered.

 ## Configure nameserver for host nodes

-We want all host nodes in the simulation to use the `8.8.8.8` DNS; this can be done by iterating through all nodes in the simulation and add a start command, `echo "nameserver 8.8.8.8" > /etc/resolv.conf`, to all host nodes.
+We want all host nodes in the emulation to use the `8.8.8.8` DNS; this can be done by iterating through all nodes in the emulation and add a start command, `echo "nameserver 8.8.8.8" > /etc/resolv.conf`, to all host nodes.
 We don't use `addBuildCommand` / `appendFile` / `setFile` here, as the `/etc/resolv.conf` is generated by the container itself when start.
 All three command above runs at build time, so the changes they made will be overridden.

 ```python
 reg = Registry()